-The UK Government has announced three Bills in the Queen's S[eech on 6 November 2007 that will contain framework powers for Wales.
-These are:
+The UK Government has announced three Bills in the Queen's Speech on 6 November 2007 that are expected to contain framework powers for Wales.
+These powers may be inserted at committee stage, rather than appearing on the face of the Bills.
+The three Bills are:

-8.1 The Education and Skills Bill
+8.1 The Education and Skills Bill20